 - describe taxonomy, classification, phylogeny and systematic of the animal kingdom

 - account for the biology of Swedish animals and their physiological adaptations, evolution, behavior and biogeography

 - recognize species of Mammals, Birds, Reptiles, Amphibians, Insect orders and tracks of saproxylic insects in Swedish forests

 ContentThe course provides knowledge of zoology with a specific focus on Swedish forest animals.
-Lectures in general zoology together with assignments and the text book are used for the student to learn about the taxonomy, classification, phylogeny, systematic and biogeography of animals.
-Lectures of Swedish taxa and exercises based on study collections give the student insight into identification of mammals, birds, reptiles, amphibians, insect orders and tracks of saproxylic insects in Swedish forests.
+Digital lectures in general zoology together with assignments and literature provide understanding about the taxonomy, classification, phylogeny, systematic and biogeography of animals.
+Digital lectures and exercises give the student ability to identify mammals, birds, reptiles, amphibians, insect orders and tracks of wood living insects in Swedish forests.